VittorioMorellini/temu-work/README.md

 npm run dev
 ```

-I use npm as a the package manager
+I use npm as package manager

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.